 The grand prize winner received a $300 award and a mentorship with a local filmmaker.
 The second prize winner received $200, and the third prize winner received $100.
 All three winners will be offered mentorship opportunities and will be honoured during the Sundar Prize Film Festival Awards Ceremony in April 2026.

-“The talent and vision shown by these young creators reaffirm why we launched the Luminaries Program,” said Sundar Prize Co-Founder and Sher Pride Founder Alex Sangha.
+“The talent and vision shown by these young creators reaffirm why we launched the Luminaries Program,” said Sundar Prize Co-Founder and Sher Pride Founder Amar Sangha.
 “When youth have the chance to be seen, supported, and celebrated, they rise in remarkable ways.
 Their stories remind us of the power of courage, imagination, and lived experience in shaping the future of film and storytelling.”

 Include the following: